 Tied to the misconceptions regarding the need to support cultural organizations is another market-based truth: Today’s audiences are generally sector agnostic.
 This means that they dont much care about an organization’s tax status.
 They care about how well your company or organization does what it claims to be expert at doing.
 Loyal Know Your Own Bone readers (you guys rock) know that I have shared this nonprofit recognition data before in a post about how, today, for-profit and nonprofit organizations compete against one another.
 At IMPACTS, we continue to find evidence supporting this fact nearly every day.

 Let’s be honest: Market confusion makes sense in the case of many nonprofit, visitor-serving organizations.
 We are nonprofit, but our operations often follow a traditional economic utility curve.
 In other words, unlike giving to a charity that supports the homeless, people are paying for the personal experience of visiting our organizations.
 But unlike SeaWorld (for instance), those revenues cycle exclusively back into our social missions to educate and inspire – because that is what 501(c)3 organizations do.
-And that brings up another potential point of confusion: Disney World, SeaWorld, and Universal Studios are for-profit companies – and SeaWorld hits the ”We’re mission-driven” button hard (or rather, it tries to).
+And that brings up another potential point of confusion: Disney World, SeaWorld, and Universal Studios are primarily for-profit companies (with nonprofit “arms”) – and SeaWorld hits the ”We’re mission-driven” button hard (or rather, it tries to).
 It makes sense that the market might give up on differentiating visitor-serving nonprofits from for-profits!
 And until recently, most nonprofit, visitor-serving organizations were marketing themselves primarily as attractions NOT mission driven organizations.
 Some laggard nonprofit visitor-serving organizations still do.

 3) The tax status of cultural organizations is not their differentiating factor